nodejs/Release/README.md

 form of pull requests opened against the `v4.x-staging` branch. **Commits are only landed in the `v4.x` branch when a new `v4.x` release is being prepared.**

-### Node abstraction layer

-It should be stated that the abstraction layer (currently [`NAN`][]) should support all Active LTS releases.
-Given that Active LTS will overlap for a period of 6 months, this means that the abstraction layer will, at any given point in time, fully support a maximum of 2 LTS releases.

 [Argon]: https://nodejs.org/download/release/latest-argon/
 [Boron]: https://nodejs.org/download/release/latest-boron/
 [Carbon]: https://nodejs.org/download/release/latest-carbon/